Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

 My name is Ruoxi and I'm a fifth-year math PhD student at the University of Pittsburgh.
 Before that, I received my bachelor's degree from Nankai University and master's degree from University of Illinois Urbana-Champaign.

 My research focuses on algebraic geometry, especially motivic classes of moduli stacks.
-I am recently interested in Serre polynomials of character varieties and motives of the moduli space of Higgs bundles on a curve.
+I am currently interested in Serre polynomials of character varieties and motives of the moduli space of Higgs bundles on a curve.

 Useful Links:
 <a href="https://math.stanford.edu/~vakil/conferences.html"> Upcoming conferences (and courses) in algebraic geometry</a>